Metacognitive Self-Correction for Multi-Agent System via Prototype-Guided Next-Execution Reconstruction: Experiments

-An effective anomaly detector should assign clearly distinguishable scores to normal and erroneous steps, such that a simple threshold can separate the two distributions.
-To examine whether our method achieves this property, we visualize the score distributions of normal versus error steps on the \emph{\texttt{Who\&When} (automated, w/o GT)} setting.
-As shown in Fig.~\ref{fig:scores}, the baseline method that directly applies BERT embeddings

-produces highly overlapping distributions, making it difficult to discriminate between correct and erroneous steps.
-In contrast, our proposed approach yields a much larger separation: normal steps concentrate on higher confidence scores, while error steps shift toward lower values.
-This clear gap confirms that our reconstruction--prototype framework captures the causal structure of multi-agent reasoning, enabling robust error detection with a simple thresholding mechanism.
-The complete results and additional dataset visualizations are provided in the appendix.
+An effective anomaly detector should assign clearly distinguishable scores to normal and erroneous steps so that a simple threshold separates the two distributions; to test whether our method satisfies this property, we visualize normal vs.\ error score distributions on \emph{\texttt{Who\&When} (automated, w/o GT)} and find that, as shown in Fig.~\ref{fig:scores}, the baseline that directly applies BERT embeddings yields highly overlapping distributions that hinder discrimination, whereas our approach produces a much larger separation with normal steps concentrated at higher confidence scores and error steps shifted toward lower values, confirming that our reconstruction--prototype framework captures the causal structure of multi-agent reasoning and enables robust error detection via simple thresholding, with complete results and additional visualizations provided in the appendix.